 Products containing MDPV (3,4 methylenedioxypyrovalerone)-marketed as "legal alternatives to cocaine or Ecstasy (MDMA)" emerged in the U.S. designer drug market during 2009.
-Such products have caused users throughout the country to experience severe adverse effects, and the number of calls to U.S. poison control centers related to them has trended upward.
+These synthetic cathinone type products have caused users throughout the country to experience severe adverse effects, and the number of calls to U.S. poison control centers related to them has trended upward.
 Retailers often sell these products labeled as "bath salts."